 Where is the "dear fellow" now?
 Probably he is hanging about around your way.
 I fancy that he has not yet got over the losses he suffered thru our revolution.
-Tell him that his former workers are quite alright and do not intend to pay him back a single penny.
+Tell him that his former workers are quite alright and bedstead.
+It is cozy, warm and in do not intend to pay him back a single penny.